skarlekar/rambolite/README.md

     scripts/22_intall_worker_binaries.sh

-## Configure `containerd` on the Workers
+## Configure Container Runtime on the Workers
 `Containerd` is the container runtime used to run containers managed by Kubernetes.
 Configure `containerd` on both of our worker node servers.

     scripts/23_configure_containerd.sh

-## Configure `Kubelet` on the workers
+## Configure Kubernetes Agent on the Workers
+`Kubelet` is the Kubernetes agent which runs on each worker node.
+Acting as a middleman between the Kubernetes control plane and the underlying container runtime, it coordinates the running of containers on the worker node.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEwNTkyODczMDIsMzgwMjY2MzcwLDE1Nz
-Q3MzM1MTgsLTE5MTM2OTExMzUsLTk4Nzc0NTkwMyw0MzMzNzA1
-NiwxNzE3NzU0MTU2LC05MTQwMzE2NjIsLTI4MjE5ODgwLC01Nz
-I2MjQ2MTldfQ==
+eyJoaXN0b3J5IjpbMTk4MDY1NjkxOSwzODAyNjYzNzAsMTU3ND
+czMzUxOCwtMTkxMzY5MTEzNSwtOTg3NzQ1OTAzLDQzMzM3MDU2
+LDE3MTc3NTQxNTYsLTkxNDAzMTY2MiwtMjgyMTk4ODAsLTU3Mj
+YyNDYxOV19
 -->